danny-fla/Python-Roulette/README.md

 ## Spinning roulette wheel:

-- Spinning the roulette wheel and finding out the winning outcomes provides excitment, spontanety, realisim and transparency for the user to enhances their engagment to the game.
+- Spinning the roulette wheel and finding out the winning outcomes provides excitment, spontanety, realisim and transparency for the user to enhance their engagment to the game.
 - It gives clear feedback, ensures fairness and is an entertaining prcoess in the gameplay.
 - This is an important part of the game as it add depth, excitement and originality to the roulette game experience.